ARhony/rtv1/README.md

 ```

 # Next?
 It's not easy to change the scene settings, you need to go inside init.c file and change the parameters.
-More event will come soon like a click on a shape or the possiility to choose the 3D shape.
+More event will come soon like a click on a shape or the posibility to choose the 3D shape.
+Just a better way to create the scene you want.